-In December this year, we will be travelling to Nepal to investigate a new potential project.
-Here, they will be working with Community Service Academy Nepal (COSAN) charity to understand and promote their work on uterine prolapse and cervical cancer screening in remote regions where this would otherwise not be possible.
+In December 2018, we travelled to Nepal to investigate a new potential project.
+Here, we will be working with Community Service Academy Nepal (COSAN) charity to understand and promote their work on uterine prolapse and cervical cancer screening in remote regions where this would otherwise not be possible.

 Uterine prolapse affects one in four Nepalese women, and causes difficulties in walking, sitting and lifting objects.
 This is damaging to Nepalese women who rely on their physical strength to provide for their families, and can thus result in significant financial, social and psychological impacts through divorce, social isolation and stigma.